cetteup/BF2AutoSpectator/README.md

 `--tesseract-path`|Path to Tesseract install folder|C:\Program Files\Tesseract-OCR\ |No
-`--no-start`|Do not start a new game instance (use existing) `--no-connect`|Do not connect to a server automatically
+`--no-start`|Do not start a new game instance (use existing) `--no-connect`|Do not connect to a server automatically `--debug-log`|Add debugging information to log output `--debug-screenshot`|Write any screenshots to disk for debugging

 You can always get these details locally by providing the `--help` argument.